holyjak/fulcro-intro-wshop/README.md

 user=> ((requiring-resolve 'fulcro-todomvc.server/http-server))
 ```

-Connect you editor to the browser REPL.
+Connect your editor to the browser REPL.
 In Calva, execute _Calva: Connect to a Running REPL Server in the Project_ - select shadow-cljs - accept the default localhost:9000.

 ### Troubleshooting problems with running the application